 Non-Qualified Stock Options.
 Except as provided under Section 409A of the Code discussed below ("Section 409A"), the grant of a non-qualified stock option under the 2018 Plan generally will not result in any U.S. Federal income tax consequences to the grantee or to the Company.
 Upon exercise of a non-qualified stock option, the grantee is generally subject to income taxes at the rate applicable to ordinary compensation income on the difference between the option exercise price and the fair market value of the shares on the date of exercise.
 This income is generally subject to withholding for U.S. Federal income and employment tax purposes.
-The Company is entitled to an income tax deduction in the amount of the income recognized by the grantee, subject to such income, if required, and the grantee's total compensation is deemed reasonable in amount.
+The Company is entitled to an income tax deduction in the amount of the income recognized by the grantee, subject to possible limitations imposed by Section 162(m) and so long as the Company withholds the appropriate taxes with respect to such income, if required, and the grantee's total compensation is deemed reasonable in amount.
 Any gain or loss on the grantee's subsequent disposition of the shares of Common Stock will receive long or short-term capital gain or loss treatment, depending on whether the shares are held for more than one year following exercise.
 The Company does not receive a tax deduction for any such gain.